-Comparative adjectives are used to compare differences between the two objects they modify (larger, smaller, faster, higher).
-They are used in sentences where two nouns are compared.
+Comparative adjectives are used to compare differences between two objects (larger, smaller, faster, higher).
 Students focus on how to form comparative adjectives and compare places to live, cities, and countries through sentence completion activities and discussion.

 We use CEFR